Hampton Roads Port of Embarkation

-Hampton Roads Port of Embarkation was the Army command structure and distributed port infrastructure in the Hampton Roads area of Virginia supporting movement of personnel and cargo overseas.
-It had been activated as the Newport News Port of Embarkation in World War I, deactivated, then reactivated 15 June 1942.
+Hampton Roads Port of Embarkation was the Army command structure and distributed port infrastructure in the Hampton Roads area of Virginia supporting the movement of personnel and cargo overseas.
+It had been activated as the Newport News Port of Embarkation in World War I, deactivated, then reactivated on 15 June 1942.

 Port of Embarkation concept

 An Army POE was a command structure and interconnected land transportation, supply and troop housing complex devoted to efficiently loading overseas transports.
 The scope of the World War II POE is summarized in Army Regulations: AR 55-75, par.
 2B, 1 June 1944: